Bhavana78972/VisionVibe/README.md

 3. User can interact with:

     * Activities

     * Games

     * Music

     * Short breaks

     * Breathing exercises

 4. Future updates will add AI-based suggestions and more UX improvements.

 🧩 Why This Project?

 Mental wellness is often ignored due to:

-1.Social hesitation
+1. Social hesitation

-2.Lack of time
+2. Lack of time

-3.Overwhelming apps
+3. Overwhelming apps

 Moody Mood gives users a quick, simple, stigma-free way to improve their emotional state.

 🙌 Made By

-A team of 4 beginner developers participating in their first hackathon,with basic knowledge of HTML & CSS, taking on a wellness-based challenge and delivering a functional interactive solution in just 15–20 hours.
+A team of 4 beginner (Abhinav Kumar, Bhavana V, Chaitra V, Deeksha G) developers participating in their first hackathon,with basic knowledge of HTML & CSS, taking on a wellness-based challenge and delivering a functional interactive solution in just 15–20 hours.

-Team members

-Abhinav Kumar

-Bhavana V

-Chaitra V

-Deeksha G

-🏆 Hackathon
+🏆 # Hackathon
 Built for
 🎉 Nikshatra 2025 Hackathon

 📅 Future Improvements

-1.Add JavaScript-based interactions
+1. Add JavaScript-based interactions

-2.Add sound/music playlists
+2. Add sound/music playlists

-3.Add mini-games
+3. Add mini-games

-4.Include AI-based mood recommendations
+4. Include AI-based mood recommendations

-5.Better UI animations
+5. Better UI animations

-6.User login & mood tracker
+6. User login & mood tracker

 📜 License

-Open-source — feel free to use or improve the project!
+Open-source — feel free to use!

+@Bhavana78972